 Take your medications only as directed by your doctor.
 DO NOT share your medications with anyone - sharing your prescriptions is illegal and could endanger other people’s health.

 If you are taking benzodiazepines (Xanax, Valium, etc.), consult with your prescriber on the management of these medications with opioids.
 Combining opioids with these medications can slow or stop breathing.
 DO NOT mix opioid medications with alcohol.
-Avoid driving or operating heavy machinery until you know how your medications affect you.
+Do not drive or operate heavy machinery.

 Store your prescriptions securely in their original containers.
 Keep them out of sight and out of children’s reach, preferably in a locked cabinet or high shelf.